3.2 Worksheet Part 1 Asl

 Mastering basic verbs is essential.
 Part 1 will likely introduce various verb types including:

-- Inflecting Verbs: These verbs change their location in signing space to indicate the subject and object.
-For instance, the verb "GIVE" might change location depending on who is giving and receiving.
+• Inflecting Verbs: These verbs change their location in signing space to indicate the subject and object.
+Take this case: the verb "GIVE" might change location depending on who is giving and receiving.
 This is a more advanced concept, but an introduction might be given in Part 1.

 4. Nouns and Pronouns: Identifying People and Things